 Historic Georgetown Food TourGeorgetown

 Learn about the history of Georgetown and coastal South Carolina.
-Tour will visit 2 small museums and dine at 3 restaurants, during this 3.5 hour guided tour.
+Tour will visit 2 small museum and dine at 3 restaurants, during this 3.5-hour guided tour.
 The tour is best suited for students age 10 and up.
 Although it is a walking tour, it is a very short walk along Front Street.
-Student price is $49, Parent price $55. and includes all food and stops.
+Student price is $49, Parent price $55.
+Includes all food and stops.
 This special pricing is not available on the website.
-For more information or to reserve your tour, email info@carolinafoodtours.com
+For more information or to reserve your tour, email info@carolinafoodtours.com.

 This 126-acre park along the Reedy River features tennis and volleyball courts, softball fields, playground, fitness trail, and picnic shelters.
 The park also contains the Rock Quarry Garden, the Fernwood Nature Trail, the Vietnam Veterans Memorial and the Greenville Zoo.